 We use your personal data, as a customer, as a visitor to our website, or as an applicant, only for the following purposes:

 We do not process any special categories of personal data.
 We do not collect any information about you from other organisations.
 We don't do profiling either.

 We process most of the data on basis of the need to enter into or execute an agreement with you, or the need to protect our legitimate interests.
 And if you apply to us, we will of course also ask your permission before we contact any of the references you named.

 We do not retain the data for longer than is necessary.
 We do not provide the data to third parties in any way, unless we are legally obliged to do so.
 For example, if the Tax and Customs Administration requests inspection of our accounting records.
 We have engaged several other organisations to carry out tasks for us, but these are processors.
+For example: our website is hosted using Webflow and Amazon’s Cloudfront.
 They therefore only process personal data on our behalf and under our supervision, for the purposes we have defined and under strict confidentiality.

 If we process your personal data, you have the right to access, modify and delete your personal data.
 In addition, you have the right to object and data portability.

 Below, in the extensive version of this privacy statement, we give more explanation of what personal data we collect, how we do it, for what purposes and on basis of what principles.
 Do you have any questions about this statement or about your privacy rights?
 Call or mail us!